-Green, Yellow, Orange or Red?
+Green, Yellow, Orange Or Red?
 This New Tool Shows COVID-19 Risk In Your County

 For policy-makers, the risk levels are meant to signal the intensity of the effort needed to control COVID-19 and to trigger specific interventions.
 The collaborative released guidance for how state and local leaders should manage their response, depending on their risk level.

-"As this [pandemic] unfolded, a lot of us were waiting for the federal government to stand up and really produce... some practical guidance on how those at the state and local level should be responding," says Graeden.
-But in the in the absence of that clear guidance, this collaboration aims to fill the void.
+"As this [pandemic] unfolded, a lot of us were waiting for the federal government to stand up and really produce ... some practical guidance on how those at the state and local level should be responding," says Graeden.
+But in the absence of that clear guidance, this collaboration aims to fill the void.

-If a jurisdiction is at the green level, they're on track for containing the virus.
+If a jurisdiction is at the green level, it's on track for containing the virus.
 At yellow, a community should implement measures such as mask-wearing and social distancing and have an active program of testing, contact tracing and isolation — including targeted testing of those in high-risk environments.
-Orange is considered "dangerous," and requires surging testing and contact tracing efforts — or if that's not possible, may call for stay-home orders.
+Orange is considered "dangerous" and requires surging testing and contact tracing efforts — or if that's not possible, it may call for stay-home orders.

-Currently, two states — Arizona and Florida — are at the red level and 13 are orange.
+Currently, two states — Arizona and Florida — are at the red level and 14 are orange.
 Only Hawaii is green.
-But there's a great deal of variation county-by-county.
+But there's a great deal of variation county by county.
 In orange Texas, for instance, more than 20 counties are red.

 The idea is to take some of the guesswork out of the policy response at a local level, says Graeden, and offer a more standardized way to communicate the risk and the response options.